 When we add this roux to flour and knead the dough for bread, it locks in the liquid throughout the process.
-As a result water roux bread has higher moisture content.
-Homemade bread get hard and dry in two days but bread baked with tangzhong stays soft and fresh for longer time.
-This is another reason why hokkaido milk loaf is more popular among Chinese Home cooks.
+As a result water roux bread has a higher moisture content.
+Homemade bread gets hard and dry in two days but bread baked with tangzhong stays soft and fresh for longer time.
+This is another reason why Hokkaido milk loaf is more popular among Chinese Home cooks.

 What is Hokkaido?

 So far we were talking about the technique used in this bread.
-But, what is the difference between Japanese Hokkaido bread recipe and a regular white sandwich bread.
-For a regular white sandwich bread flour, salt, sugar, yeast and water are the ingredients.
+But, what is the difference between Japanese Hokkaido bread recipe and regular white sandwich bread?
+For a regular white sandwich bread flour, salt, sugar, yeast, and water are the ingredients.
 But for Hokkaido, milk is the most important ingredient.
-Not only this recipe needs milk powder but dough should also be kneaded with milk.
+Not only this recipe needs milk powder but the dough should also be kneaded with milk.
 Hence the name, Hokkaido Milk bread.